Conteusz81/Svelte-Tutorial-Project-Estimator/README.md

 # Product Estimator

-## The very simple app that estimate products.
+## The very simple app that estimates products.
 ### It's built on Svelte framework using writable store and locale storage.